An ingenious mind is never too old to learn. ~Mary Granville Delany

-Mary was born to Bernard Granville, the third son of a family who backed the wrong claimant in England’s skirmishes of succession.
-In 1701, Parliament declared a Catholic could not be monarch, yet the Granvilles supported James Stuart, the Scottish Catholic nearest the throne.
+Mary was born in 1700 to Bernard Granville, the third son of a family who backed the wrong claimant in England’s skirmishes of succession.
+In 1701, Parliament declared a Catholic could not be a monarch, yet the Granvilles supported James Stuart, the Scottish Catholic nearest the throne.

 Parliament, however, plucked Georg Ludwig of Hanover, about fiftieth in line but a Protestant, to rule as George I of England.